lukaswhite/php-feed-writer/docs/README.md

 $channel->generator( 'PHP Feed Writer (https://github.com/lukaswhite/php-feed-writer)' )
 ```

-If you find this package useful, please consider setting it!
+> If you find this package useful, please consider setting this accordingly!

 #### Other Channel Properties